Girv98/asca-rust/doc/doc.md

 ⟨...V[+long]⟩, ⟨...VC⟩ > [+stress] / _%#
 ```

-Structures can also be used to insert whole syllables
+Structures can also be used to insert whole syllables:
 ```
 Example: Expletive infixation